OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `#[` *ident* (`,` *ident*)* `]`

-> Attributes set some properties of the object they are attached to.
-The only possible attributes are `breakpoint` and `print`,
-> any other value for *ident* will cause an compilation error.
+Attributes set certain properties of the object they are attached to.
+The only possible attributes are `breakpoint` and `print`, any other value for *ident* will cause an compilation error.
-> Attributes will apply to instructions generated by the file, function, or statement they are applied to, as well as any children of that object.
+Attributes will apply to instructions generated by the file, function, or statement they are applied to, as well as any children of that object.
-> The `breakpoint` attribute creates a breakpoint that halts execution in the rust debugger,
-> and the `codegen_print` attribute causes the compiler to print the index and instruction details during the "postlink_compile" stage of compilation.
+The `breakpoint` attribute creates a breakpoint that halts execution in the rust debugger, and the `print` attribute causes the compiler to print the index and instruction details during the "postlink_compile" stage of compilation.

 A file scope Attribute Declaration is identical to other attribute declarations except it must use a `!` after the `#`: